 21st - 23rd August 2020

 After a successful ride from Paris to Dakar on Yamaha's new flagship adventure bike, the Ténéré 700, Nick Sanders will set off on 11th November to ride 100,000kms around the world, the first on this new production machine.
-To celebrate the journey and the beginning of the history of what is going to be a great machine, 150 tickets only will be made available and only for riders who have committed to riding the Ténéré 700.
+To celebrate the journey and the beginning of the history of what is going to be a great bike, 150 tickets only will be made available and exclusively for riders who have committed to owning the Ténéré 700.
 On-road and off-road rides along with a 'back to basics' gathering for people who want to have a great time and for riders who want to adventure.
 Home cooked food, real ale and amazing music at Nick Sanders' Expedition Centre, the Home of Adventure.

 Please to enter the World Gathering site.